brunomateus/open_source_android_apps/doc/app-selection.md

 With a mapping from package names to repositories from BigQuery and data from Google Play, we try to match a unique GitHub project to each package name.

+To that end a list of package names with GitHub repositories the package occurs in is exported:

 ```
     SELECT
       package,